Indian massacre of 1622: First Anglo-Powhatan War

-In 1610, the London Company instructed Gates, the newly appointed colonial governor, to Christianise the natives and absorb them into the colony.
-As for Chief Powhatan, Gates was told, "If you finde it not best to make him your prisoner yet you must make him your tributary, and all the other his weroances [subordinate chiefs] about him first to acknowledge no other Lord but King James".
+In 1610, the Virginia Company of London instructed Gates, the newly-appointed colonial governor, to Christianise the natives and absorb them into the colony.
+As for Powhatan, Gates was told, "If you finde it not best to make him your prisoner yet you must make him your tributary, and all the other his weroances [subordinate chiefs] about him first to acknowledge no other Lord but King James."

-When Gates arrived at Jamestown, he decided to evacuate the settlement because he thought the government's plan was not feasible.
-As the colonists were sailing down the James River towards the open sea they were met by the incoming fleet of Thomas West, 3rd Baron De La Warr off Mulberry Island.
-Taking command as governor, de la Warr ordered the fort reoccupied.
-He plotted conquest of the surrounding tribes.
+When Gates arrived in Jamestown, he decided to evacuate the settlement because he considered the government's plan to be infeasible.
+As the colonists sailed down the James River towards the open sea, they were met by the incoming fleet of Thomas West, 3rd Baron De La Warr, off Mulberry Island.
+Taking command as governor, de la Warr ordered the fort to be reoccupied.
+He plotted the conquest of the surrounding tribes.

-In July 1610, West sent Gates against the Kecoughtan people.
-"Gates lured the Indians into the open by means of music-and-dance act by his drummer, and then slaughtered them".
-This was the First Anglo-Powhatan War.
-The English, led by Samuel Argall, captured Pocahontas, daughter of Powhatan, and held her hostage until he would agree to their demands.
-The English "demanded that all Powhatan captives be released, return all English weapons taken by his warriors, and agree upon a lasting peace".
+In July 1610, West sent Gates against the Kecoughtan.
+"Gates lured the Indians into the open by means of music-and-dance act by his drummer, and then slaughtered them."
+That was the First Anglo-Powhatan War.
+A group of colonists led by Samuel Argall captured Pocahontas, the daughter of Powhatan, and held her hostage until he would agree to their demands.
+The colonists "demanded that all Powhatan captives be released, return all English weapons taken by his warriors, and agree upon a lasting peace."

 While Pocahontas was held by the English, she met John Rolfe, whom she later married.
-While in captivity, Pocahontas was taught the English language, customs and the Anglican religion.
+While in captivity, Pocahontas was taught the English language and customs and the Anglican religion.
 She was baptized as a Christian and took the name Rebecca.
-Rolfe wrote that the way to maintain peace between the Powhatan and the English, was to marry Pocahontas, not "with the unbridled desire of carnal affection but for the good of the colony and the glory of God.
+Rolfe wrote that the way to maintain peace between the Powhatan and the English was to marry Pocahontas, not "with the unbridled desire of carnal affection but for the good of the colony and the glory of God.
 Such a marriage might bring peace between the warring English and Powhatan, just as it would satisfy Pocahontas's desire."
 After they married, more peaceful relations were maintained for a time between the English colonists and the Powhatan Confederacy.
 Edward Waterhouse, secretary of the Virginia Company, wrote: